NREL/AESD/03-cases.md

 ## Static Data

 The retrieval of static data records forms the simplest use case for the Records API.
-A user chooses a particular data source (a "model" in the parlance of the Records API) and then the data is retrieved and displayed.
+A user chooses a particular data source (a "model" in the parlance of the Records API) and then the data are retrieved and displayed.
 The visualization client software communicates with a Records server, which in turn accesses the static data.
 The figure below illustrates the process.

 ![Visualizing data from a static source using the Records API.](static-data-rpc.mermaid.png)